coppetti/DataEngineer-Assignment/README.md

 ## Bonus
 Feel free to add new features e.g:

-* Use a streaming technology (kafka, storm, flume, spark streaming)
+* Use a streaming technology (kafka, storm, flume, spark streaming);
-* Unleash the power of spark
+* Use spark to proccess your data;
 * Any other idea would be welcome!